sushilwalunj/Revpref_excel/README.md

 Use the revpreftool.exe file for windows.
 Once you extract the files, simply double click on the revpreftool.exe file.

-If you wish to run the script using python, refer to the steps below.
-\[**Note:** This script requires Python 3.12+ and a few common libraries.\]

-1. **Install Python**: If you don't have it, download Python from [python.org](https://python.org).
-2. **Install Libraries**: Open your terminal or command prompt and install the required packages using pip.
-   pip install numpy openpyxl

 #### **For Linux:**

 Go to the location where you have downloaded the file.